Sherlock Holmes pastiches: Animation

 The 1999 animated series Sherlock Holmes in the 22nd Century was set in the year 2103 and involved Beth Lestrade, a direct descendant of Holmes's associate Inspector Lestrade, reanimating the cryogenically preserved corpse of Holmes to battle Moriarty-later revealed to be a clone of the original-who was believed to be responsible for a series of crimes in New London.
 Watson was long dead, but a robotic counterpart was made to physically resemble him after downloading Watson's stories-and essentially his personality-into his databanks by accident, and the three solved a number of cases patterned on the original Holmes stories; for instance, a retelling of The Hound of the Baskervilles took place on the moon and involved werewolves.
 The series was created by DIC and Scottish Television, and ran for approximately two seasons.
 It was unique in Sherlockiana for a number of reasons, including the fact that Holmes, who is canonically described as having black hair and grey eyes, was depicted with blond hair and blue eyes.

 Sherlock Hound (名探偵ホームズ Meitantei Hōmuzu?, lit.
 "Detective Holmes") is a 1984 anime television series based on Conan Doyle's work where almost all the characters are depicted as anthropomorphic dogs.
 The show featured regular appearances of Jules Verne-steampunk style technology, adding a 19th-century science-fiction atmosphere to the series.
 It was coproduced by Japanese and Italian companies and animated by TMS (Tokyo Movie Shinsha).
 Some episodes were directed by Hayao Miyazaki.

 Holmes and Watson appear in the Batman: The Brave and the Bold episode "Trials of the Demon!", respectively voiced by Ian Buchanan and Jim Piddock.
-This version of the duo are acquaintances of Jason Blood, and work with him and Batman to clear his name after Gentleman Ghost frames him for his crimes.
-Upon encountering Batman, Holmes is able to deduce much about his nature, but is then baffled when Batman recognizes him immediately; he comes to see the Caped Crusader as something of a rival as they attempt to unravel the plot of Gentleman Ghost.
-After the villain's defeat, Holmes and his Victorian era allies see Batman off, and as Batman departs he acknowledges Holmes as the "World's Greatest Detective".
+They work with Etrigan, Jason Blood, and Batman to clear Blood's name after he is mistakenly believed to have committed Jim Craddock's crimes.
+Upon encountering Batman, Holmes is able to deduce much about his nature, but is baffled when Batman recognizes him immediately; Holmes comes to see Batman as something of a rival as they attempt to uncover Craddock's plot.
+After the villain's defeat, Holmes sees Batman off; as Batman departs, he acknowledges Holmes as the "World's Greatest Detective".

-The 2015 anime film, The Empire of Corpses, features a younger, re-imagined Holmes and Watson, the latter actually the protagonist, in a steampunk world where the dead are reanimated and used as a labor force.
+The 2015 anime film The Empire of Corpses features a younger, re-imagined Holmes and Watson, the latter actually the protagonist, in a steampunk world where the dead are reanimated and used as a labor force.